vcato/practical_tdd/README.md

 - **Testability** -- You still bring in tests early, while your design is still easy to change.
 - **Verified Examples** -- State III (fix off, test on) forces you to see the test fail.
 If it doesn't fail, your example isn't demonstrating what you think it is.

-This technique doesn't replace [TDD's three laws](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)—it's a way to follow them when you don't yet know what to test.
+This techinque is really just expanding on [TDD's three laws](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd).
+Wwe clarify that drafting and experimentation isn't "writing code" in a way that would matter to TDD.

 *Note: Kent Beck's original TDD formulation emphasizes listing tests upfront but cautions against sketching implementation too early: "If you need an implementation sketch in Sharpie on a napkin, go ahead, but you might not really need it."
 That's valuable advice—but when you're stuck, drafting the implementation is often the quickest way to break through test paralysis.
 Don't let his advice push you towards abandoning TDD altogether.
 See [Canon TDD](https://tidyfirst.substack.com/p/canon-tdd).*